Pixelguru26/Base-Libs/README.md

 		return "string", "table", "number"
 	end,
 	{"string","table","number"}
-	-- 'add' can only handle one function at a time for now.
+	-- 'add' can handle multiple functions, simply repeat this pattern for each.
 )

 -- add a default version to the overloaded function: